perlboy/datarightplus-enhanced-versioning/draft-authors-datarightplus-enhanced-versioning.md

 # Scope

-The scope of this specification is specifically with regard to a standardised request and response versioning pattern for resource server endpoint paths as an alternate to that prescribed by [CDS].
+The scope of this specification is specifically with regard to a standardised request and response versioning pattern for resource server endpoint paths as an alternate to that prescribed by [@!CDS].

 # Terms & Definitions